 Primary contact: Louis Provencher, Director of Science, TNC-Nevada

-THE REPORTS MENTIONED BELOW (AND OTHERS) ARE STORED IN A ZIP FILE.
+MANY OF THE THE REPORTS MENTIONED BELOW ARE STORED IN A ZIP FILE.
 PLEASE CONTACT JEANNIE PATTON TO RECEIVE THE FILE DIRECTLY VIA LARGE FILE ATTACHMENT to EMAIL.

 The birth of Landscape Conservation Forecasting can be traced to one of the first “A to Z” implementation of the Fire Regime Condition Class (FRCC) rapid assessment methodology using local remote sensing, state-and-transition models, FRCC mapping and partitioning, and Fire Regime Condition departure values to identify strategic management decisions for different ecological systems on 45,000-acre Mt.
 Grant (NV).
 This approach was repeated with local remote sensing in the 1.1 million-acre Grouse Creek Mountains-Raft River Mountains project area of northwest Utah.